Chatham Area Transit

-Chatham Area Transit is the provider of public transportation in the Savannah, Georgia, metropolitan area.
+Chatham Area Transit (CAT) is the provider of public transportation in the Savannah, Georgia, metropolitan area.
 The Authority was founded in 1987, evolving from previous transit providers.
-Services operate seven days a week and 90% of county residents are within reasonable walking distance of a bus route.
+Services operate seven days a week.

-The downtown shuttles are known as the dot.
+The downtown shuttles are known as the dot (downtown transportation).

+CAT's Intermodal Transit Center, opened in 2013, is named for Joe Murray Rivers Jr., a transit advocate who transformed public transit in Georgia.

+As of 2024, CAT has a fleet of sixty buses, including ten running on electricity.
+Its annual ridership is around 17,000.

 Fixed-route list

-There are currently 17 fixed routes:
+There are currently 14 fixed routes: